imohitkr/HandGestureRecognition/README.md

 The code is present within the [src/](src) directory.
-It contains two folders [model](src/model) and [webapp](src/webapp). model folder provides code to train a gesture recognition model. webapp folder provides us with a already trained model and corresponding web GUI.
+It contains two folders [model](src/model) and [webapp](src/webapp). model folder provides code to train a gesture recognition model. webapp folder provides us with an already trained model and corresponding web GUI.

 ### Running 💻

-_These steps are tested on Mac OS and currently mediapipe vision model import is not supported on Windows._
+_These steps are tested on macOS and currently mediapipe vision model import is not supported on Windows._

 1. Clone the repository